 This course will cover the art of Northern Europe from the late Gothic through the Baroque period (the late 14th to the end of the 17th century).
 A range of media and styles will be explored such as illuminated manuscripts, architecture, printmaking and painting, including the work of Durer, Rembrandt and Vermeer.
-Offered alternate springs.
+Offered fall of even years.
 It is recommended that students take COR 104 before taking this course.